Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 11. “Why” Post

-Plenty of posts tell you the how of something … but what about the why?
-This persuasive style of post can help convince readers to take action (and can also position you as an expert in your field).
-Along the way, you can teach plenty of the “how” as well.
+Plenty of posts tell you the how of something.
+What about the why?
+This persuasive style can help convince readers to take action and position you as an expert.
+Along the way, you can teach plenty of the “how” too.

-Michael Hyatt’s “Why Every Small Business Needs a Strategic Plan” effectively combines the ‘why’ and ‘how’ elements into:
+Michael Hyatt’s “Why Every Small Business Needs a Strategic Plan” combines the why and how elements with:

-- Clear sections with benefits and step-by-step processes.
+- Clear sections that lay out benefits, then step-by-step processes.

 - Real-world examples and actionable advice.